sbv29/healbarsclassic-cell/README.md

 To use:

-Download the latest version under Releases (v1) - HealBarsClassic-Cell-v1.zip and extract to your AddOns folder.
+- Download the latest version under Releases (v1) - HealBarsClassic-Cell-v1.zip and extract to your AddOns folder.

-- Please ensure Cell's built in healing prediction is disabled in Cell options and use this addon for healing predictions (Cell Options > Appearance > Heal Prediction)
+- Ensure Cell's built in healing prediction is disabled in Cell options (Cell Options > Appearance > Heal Prediction).
+- Use /hbc to customize colors, settings, etc...

+## Please Read

-- Does not (currently) support Spotlight frames in Cell
+- Does not (currently) support 'Spotlight' frames in Cell.
 - You MUST be in a party or raid (if you happen to have raid frames not hidden when you are solo).
-- Use /hbc to customize colors, settings, etc..
+Please ensure you are in a group to test before saying it doesn't work. :)
+- Have only tested this in WoW Classic Anniversary.

 ---